bertbronaugh/100-days-of-code/log.md

 ### Day 19: January 14

 **Today's Progress**: Adding Model.
 Updating Service.
+Fleshing out the components to show the data maps.

 **Thoughts** Added the rest of the fields for the current table that's the target of this build.
 Migrated the database.
-Stopped at 'Observables in Angular' for now.
+Took a break, then came back and made some more progres.
+Stopped at 'blog-post-add-edit.component.ts' for now.
+Just need to finish going through data-map-add-edit-components and modifying all of the blogPost-related references for dataMap.

 **Link to work:**
 [DataMapper](https://github.com/bertbronaugh/DataMapper)